-- Each cardholder enters a unique PIN number.
-After initial PIN setup, the automated dial-in system will only accept this PIN as authentication.
-Additional authentication items will not be required.
+- Each cardholder creates their own unique PIN number.
+After initial PIN setup, the automated dial-in system only accepts this PIN as authentication.
+Additional authentication items are not required.

-2. Participants who use online payments with transit authorities or vanpool companies must provide them with the replacement card information immediately.
+2. Participants who use online payments with transit authorities or vanpool companies must update their payment informaiton with the replacement card information immediately.

-Additional Funding Date: The TRANServe Card will now have four funding dates each month.
-This additional funding date is another opportunity to more quickly provide funds to new enrollees.
+Additional Funding Dates: The TRANServe Card now funds four times each month to more quickly provide funds to new enrollees.

-Chip and PIN Technology: Chip and PIN Visa cards together with chip-enabled terminals make a secure transaction system even more secure by validating both the card and the cardholder electronically.
+PIN and Chip Technology: Chip and PIN Visa cards together with chip-enabled terminals make a secure transaction system even more secure by validating both the card and the cardholder electronically.

 What Hasn’t Changed?

-New TRANServe Cards are restricted by Merchant Category Code (MCC) to prevent fraud, waste and abuse.
+New TRANServe Cards are restricted by Merchant Category Code (MCC).
+The helps prevent fraud, waste and abuse.

-TRANServe Cards will continue to fund on the 10th of each month.
+TRANServe Cards continue to fund on the 10th of each month.

 You may suggest additional FAQs by clicking “Contact Us” at the top of your screen.

-For your convenience, the FAQs are also listed below.
+For your convenience, some FAQs are also listed below.

 1. How to activate the TRANServe Card?

-2. What is a PIN and when do participants use it?
+2. What is a PIN and when do I use it?

 The PIN is a four-digit number that the participant creates to access their account online.
 The PIN should be kept in a secure location and not revealed to anyone.
-The participant must use the PIN to:
+Use the PIN to:

 - Check balance